 In South Kensington you will find the Victoria and Albert Museum, Science Museum and National History Museum, entry is free to all of these (some exhibitions may require payment).
 If you are short on time and cannot do them all my favourite by far is the Natural History Museum, the building is stunning the Hope the Whale is a must see when visiting London.

 If you are looking for budget lunch in Leicester Square I recommend Mod Pizza but if you are looking for something a bit more special walk towards Soho and visit Cutter and Squidge.
-Here you can book into on of their immersive afternoon teas, I visited for The Potion Room, a wizard themed afternoon tea and it was 100% worth the high price tag.
-Their afternoon teas do get booked up quite far in advance therefore if you cannot get in there I also really enjoyed the Squiffy Picnic at Cahoots – an immersive 1920s bar.
+Here you can book into one of their immersive afternoon teas, I visited for The Potion Room, a wizard themed afternoon tea and it was 100% worth the high price tag.
+Their afternoon teas do get booked up quite far in advance therefore if you cannot get in there I also have a post on my favourite themed afternoon teas in London.

 For dinner on your second day in London head over to China Town, here you will find amazing authentic tasting Asian food for budget prices.
 Then after dinner go to the theatre in London’s Westend, there are tons of theatre shows on in the Westend.
-My favourites are Wicked and The Lion king, but I also really want to see Hamilton.
-Advanced booking in generally advised with all London Theatre Shows to avoid disappointment, however, last minute tickets can often be purchased at one of the many discount theatre stores dotted throughout Leicester Square.
+My favourites are Wicked and The Lion King, but I also really want to see Hamilton.
+Advanced booking is generally advised with all London Theatre Shows to avoid disappointment, however, last-minute tickets can often be purchased at one of the many discount theatre stores dotted throughout Leicester Square.

 Sweet tooth? – 7 London Desserts you have to try